Ziesmow/LessonsSUP/README.md

-# Program to creating schedules
+# Program to creating schedules for school's
-nothig less nothing more .:
+nothig less nothing more .: < /br>